rarenight/No-Intro-Switch-Cart-Submission-Tool/README.md

 - trim dump: no
 - calculate checksum: yes

-Within nxdumptool select the following options which will dump each file to your SD card / PC via USB:
+Within nxdumptool select the following options which will dump each file to your SD card or ideally to your PC directly via USB:
 - dump gamecard image (xci)
 - dump gamecard initial data
 - dump gamecard id set